 Beyond AC Cost: How to Shop for a New Air Conditioning System

 When you find you need a new cooling system, the cost of a new air conditioning unit isn’t the only thing you should focus on.
-There are several different variables to consider with an Air Conditioning unit installation.
+Beyond AC cost, there are several different variables to consider with an Air Conditioning unit installation.
 Here are the Top 5 things to considering when buying a new AC.

 1. AC Size is a Factor